asamonek/asamonek.github.io/04talks.md

 #### Selected seminar and invited talks

+- _Privacy, surveillance and their relation to fake news_, April 14, 2021, Media, Policy and Culture Research Group Seminar, University of Antwerp

 - _What will it take for machines to understand counterfactual conditionals?_, February 10, 2021, Work in Progress Seminar, Centre de Philosophie des Sciences et Sociétés (CEFISES), Université catholique de Louvain

 - _Modeling inductive inference on linguistic content using dictionaries and vectors_, January 14, 2021, 3rd [UNESCO World Logic Day](http://www.wld.cipsh.international/index.html), a workshop organized by the Rényi Institute of Mathematics, Budapest  [(program)](https://conferences.renyi.hu/wld3)